 The Solicitor General also files a motion for divided argument, asking the Supreme Court to allot some time for her to speak as an amicus when the case is argued.

 Once Mr. Lyon has filed his merits brief and the zoo has responded, Mr. Lyon has an opportunity to file a reply brief, which is due approximately 30 days after the respondent’s brief on the merits (but at least seven days before the case is argued).
 He uses this brief to rebut the arguments made in the respondent’s brief and the United States’ amicus brief and to reiterate the points he made in his original merits brief.

-The Court announces its decision in Lyon v.
+The court announces its decision in Lyon v.
 Animal House Zoo in open court.
-Here, the Court hands down, or issues, an opinion in which it reverses the Second Circuit’s decision, explaining its reasons for ruling that the Second Circuit was wrong to decide the case in the zoo’s favor and that it should have ruled in favor of Mr. Lyon instead.
-(Alternatively, the Court could have affirmed the case, ruling that the Second Circuit was right and that the zoo should not be held liable, or it could have vacated the Second Circuit’s ruling, effectively canceling it, and remanded the case, directing the Second Circuit to re-examine it based on theories, evidence, or reasoning it had not yet considered.)
+Here, the court hands down, or issues, an opinion in which it reverses the 2nd Circuit’s decision, explaining its reasons for ruling that the 2nd Circuit was wrong to decide the case in the zoo’s favor and that it should have ruled in favor of Mr. Lyon instead.
+(Alternatively, the court could have affirmed the case, ruling that the 2nd Circuit was right and that the zoo should not be held liable, or it could have vacated the 2nd Circuit’s ruling, effectively canceling it, and remanded the case, directing the 2nd Circuit to re-examine it based on theories, evidence, or reasoning it had not yet considered.)